ludwig-ai/ludwig-docs/docs/user_guide/command_line_interface.md

 By default all of memory is allocated.
 If less than all of memory is allocated, Torch will need more GPU memory it will try to increase this amount.

-If parameter `--backend` is set, will use the given backend for distributed processing (Horovod or Ray).
+If parameter `--backend` is set, will use the given backend for distributed processing (Ray).

 Finally the `--logging_level` argument lets you set the amount of logging that you want to see during training.